EnthusiastNT/haydee2/README.md

 ## Features (all optional)

-- automatically start the timer when selecting New - Start
+- auto-start the timer when selecting New > Start
-- automatically split on any% End
-- automatically split on item pick up (select which in Settings)
+- split on item pick up (select which in Settings)
+- split on 'Lift Off' ending
-- automatically reset the timer on Start
+- auto-reset the timer on New > Start
-- should work when loading from a save (you need to skip splits accordingly)
+- when loading from a save: option to auto-skip
+- display current room name in LiveSplit

 ## Installation